 Take the information you gathered when signed up for Credit Sesame and insert into the attached spreadsheet.

 Resource: Debt Reduction Spreadsheet

 The journey to paying off debt can be a long one.
-It’s important to get some help a long the way.
+Getting some help along the way is important.
 Use these tools and resources below to sustain your motivation.

-One of the hardest aspects of getting out of debt is getting on the same page as your spouse, friends and family.
+One of the hardest aspects of getting out of debt is getting on the same page as your spouse, friends, and family.
 If you’re in a relationship and one partner doesn’t want to change–it makes it that much harder.
-If your friends just want to go out and spend money–it can become quite frustrating.
-It’s important to deal with these situations head on.
+If your friends want to go out and spend money–it can become quite frustrating.
+Dealing with these situations head-on is important.